 In addition to bison, Lamar Valley is also renown for its gray wolf population.
 These crafty creatures are harder to spot than the big bison, but you’ll have a better chance of spotting one around sunrise and sunset.

 In addition to bison and wolves, you can see elk, pronghorns, and even grizzlies in Lamar Valley.
 Fishing in the Lamar River is another popular activity in Lamar Valley.
 A fishing permit is required if you plan to do more than look at the wildlife.
-Additionally, there is an entrance fee for Yellowstone National Park.
+Additionally, Yellowstone National Park has an entrance fee.